Connor Wong Preview, Player Props: Red Sox vs. Royals

-Connor Wong -- with a slugging percentage of .559 in his past 10 games, including two home runs -- will be in action for the Boston Red Sox against the Kansas City Royals, with Alec Marsh on the hill, on September 2 at 7:10 PM ET.
+Connor Wong -- hitting .324 in his past 10 games -- will be in action for the Boston Red Sox against the Kansas City Royals, with Taylor Clarke on the hill, on September 3 at 2:10 PM ET.

 He had a one-hit showing in his previous game (1-for-3) against the Royals.